alex-petrenko/sample-factory/docs/get-started/running-slurm.md

 To run a custom runner script for SF2 on slurm, you may need to write your own slurm_sbatch_template and/or runner script.

 slurm_sbatch_template is a bash script that run by slurm before your python script.
-It includes commands to activate your conda environment etc. See and example at `./sample_factory/runner/slurm/sbatch_template.sh `
+It includes commands to activate your conda environment etc. See an example at `./sample_factory/runner/slurm/sbatch_template.sh`.
+Variables in the bash script can be added in `sample_factory.runner.run_slurm`.

 The runner script controls the python command slurm will run.
 Examples are located in `sf_examples`.
 You can run multiple experiments with different parameters using `ParamGrid`.

+#### Timeout Batch Script

+If your slurm cluster has time limits for jobs, you can use the `sbatch_timeout.sh` bash script to launch jobs that timeout and requeue themselves before the time limit.
+The default timeout is set to 23h and can be modified based on your cluster settings to be slightly less than the job time limit.

 ### Running runner scripts